-Floating-point Multiply functional unit - Whether or not out-of-range conditions occur, and how they are handled, can be determined using the exponent matrix shown in figure 4-6.
+Floating-point Multiply functional unit - Whether or not out-of-range conditions occur, and how they are handled, can be determined using the exponent matrix shown in figure 4-7.
 The exponent of the result, for any set of exponents, falls into one of seven unique zones.
-Each zone is described below.
+A description of each zone follows.